 If you are following a particular diet for ethical reasons or due to a health condition then this is fine.
 But make sure you allow yourself to eat plenty of food and do not restrict any macro-nutrients.
 Find suitable alternatives for foods that are off-limits so that you don’t feel deprived mentally.

-See my recent post about can you get your period back following a vegan diet?
+Can you get your period back following a vegan diet?

 What if my diet is limited by digestive issues?
 Can I still get my period back on a restricted diet?